 Cocaine Intoxication Symptoms

 There are some symptoms with cocaine intoxication such as enlarged pupils, agitation, increased blood pressure and heart rate, and the feeling of being high.
 When the user takes higher doses confusion, tremors, seizures, sweating, hyperactivity, irregular heartbeat, stroke, and even death can occur.
 Some of the risk factors may include fluid in the lungs or bleeding into the lungs.
-There is treatment for cocaine intoxication; someone that has cocaine intoxication is many times always admitted into the hospital, usually on a heart monitoring unit.
+There is treatment for cocaine; someone that has cocaine intoxication is many times always admitted into the hospital, usually on a heart monitoring unit.

 The person with rapid heartbeat and high blood pressure most times will respond to treatment.
 Also, seizures can be treated with the same drugs.
 Cocaine intoxication will occur when the cocaine, which is a stimulant, is introduced to your body in various methods.
 The signs of cocaine intoxication will include increased heart rate, increased talkativeness, seizures, confusion, and other psychological and physical effects.

 For more information about cocaine addiction or intoxication, contact one of our addiction treatment professionals today.

 Your email address will not be published.
 Fields marked * are mandatory.